 Ergonomics was an important test metric in differentiating more or less comfortable dishwashing experiences.
 Overall, we were impressed with the entire OXO line of brushes for their friendly ergonomics.
 The OXO Good Grips Brush Storage Set had the most comfortable handle of any tested, and the bristle head angle was easy on the wrist as well.
 The Lodge Care Scrub Brush had a nice natural handle that was also quite ergonomic; combined with an ideal bristle stiffness, this brush was pleasant to use.

 All brushes showed wear after our test period concluded.
 Brushes like the OXO Good Grips Palm Brush wore out their bristles, but their lifespan could be easily extended through replacement heads.
 The storage container included with the Good Grips Palm Brush certainly extended the life of the brush by allowing it to air dry out of the sink.
-We appreciated the reusable heads as it overall meant less waste to the landfill after the bristles wear out.
+We appreciated the reusable heads as it meant less waste to the landfill after the bristles wore out.
 One of the hardier brushes was the Full Circle Tenacious C. It had some of the sturdiest brushes we tested, and besides some discoloration in the bristles, showed little wear.

 We soaped, scrubbed, rinsed, and dried enough cleaning brushes to run a commercial kitchen.
-We pushed them to the limit via a baked-on roasting pan residue, and analyzed their impact on cast iron seasoning and non-stick Teflon.
+We pushed them to the limit via a baked-on roasting pan residue and analyzed their impact on cast iron seasoning and nonstick Teflon.
 We considered wrist position on wide flat surfaces and access to the bottom of tight glasses and jars.
 In the end, we hope you'll find the brush you need, whether you're looking for a do-it-all single purchase or you're happy to line up a collection of brushes that will each go above and beyond to achieve their unique purpose.

 — Eric Bissell